Palestine Action: Other protests

 On 10 June 2021, three protestors from the group "stormed, scaled and occupied" an APPH drone factory in Runcorn.
 Activists daubed red paint on the exterior, dismantled drone and aircraft machinery and destroyed windows.
 The next day all three were arrested on suspicion of criminal damage and aggravated trespass.
 On 14 June 2021, the fourth anniversary of the Grenfell Tower fire, a similar occupation protest was staged at an Arconic factory in Kitts Green, Birmingham by three protestors.
 Arconic provided the cladding that allowed the rapid spread of fire across Grenfell Tower, and according to Palestine Action provide "materials for Israel's fighter jets".
 The occupation ended when two activists were arrested on the roof of the building two days later.
 One activist was remanded in prison and immediately went on hunger strike.
 The activist said they would end their strike if any one of four conditions were met: release of Palestine Action protestors; the eviction of Elbit from its London headquarters by property firm LaSalle Investment Management; the closure of all Elbit Systems' British operations or; release by the government of all correspondence and documents relating to its dealings with Elbit and its subsidiaries.

 In January 2024, it was alleged that activists from Palestine Action were intending to target the London Stock Exchange by damaging the building and preventing trade.
 Six people were arrested over the suspected disruption plot.
 The same month, Palestine Action vandalised an office of the logistics company Kuehne + Nagel in Milton Keynes by smashing windows and spraying the building with paint.
 Palestine Action said the action was taken because "in the past 100 days over 25,000 Palestinians were killed".
 Palestine Action said they targeted the company because it was assisting the delivery of weapons to Israel.

 In September 2024, the London headquarters of consultancy firm APCO Worldwide was targeted by Palestine Action over its representation of the UK interests of Elbit Systems.
 Activists daubed the façade of the office building with red paint using repurposed fire extinguishers, blocked the entrance and locked the doors with a bike lock.

-In October 2024, Palestine Action targeted a factory in Bromborough, Wirral Peninsula, a producer of F-35 fighter plane components owned by Teledyne CML Composites.
-The action consisted of breaking through the roof and spraying red paint into cleanrooms, with a manager for Teledyne allegedly claiming "damage to the clean rooms could halt production for up to 12 months".